pingwin02/MusicBro/README.md

 ## Known Issues

-- When in queue is NSFW or premium video, bot will crash, because of extractor error `ERR_NO_RESULT: Could not extract stream for this track`.
+- Spotify and SoundCloud are not supported for now.
-- Spotify and SoundCloud links are not supported.
+- When in queue is NSFW or premium video, bot will crash, because of extractor error: `ERR_NO_RESULT: Could not extract stream for this track`.

 ## License